fandongmeng/DTMT_InDec/README.md

 ## Introduction

 Implementation of DTMT (https://arxiv.org/abs/1812.07807) with incremental decoding.
-The implementation is based on the [THUMT] (https://github.com/THUNLP-MT/THUMT).
+The implementation is based on [THUMT] (https://github.com/THUNLP-MT/THUMT).

 ## Usage
 + Training